 Producing EDM requires a strong understanding of the basics before advancing to more complex techniques.

 To produce quality EDM tracks, it is important to have the right tools and knowledge at your disposal.
-Investing in quality sound libraries and plugins will help you create unique sounds that will set your productions apart from others.
+Investing in quality sound libraries will help you create unique sounds that will set your productions apart from others.

 Using an Equalizers